A kidney or renal transplant is a surgical procedure where a diseased (non-functioning) kidney is replaced with a healthy kidney from a donor.

 Infections and cancer

 Some complications after kidney transplantation include infection, bleeding, leakage of urine or blockage of urine in the ureter, obstruction of the blood vessels to the new kidney, the new kidney does not function well in the beginning, side effects of medications, and possible rejection of the new kidney.
+To avoid risks, visit the best nephrology hospital in Delhi.

 There are some contraindications to receiving renal transplantation such as: